hectorcanovas/spitzer_mosaic_Rho_Oph/README.md

   1. Run the Python Notebooks to create the final image.

 * Results: Fig.1 published in first ODISEA paper (Cieza et al. 2018 at http://adsabs.harvard.edu/abs/2019MNRAS.482..698C)

-* NOTE: given the size of the mosaic images  I don't upload them to here.
+* NOTE: The original mosaic fits files are very heavy so I don't upload them to here. the "doit_1.pro" asks the user for the path to the files before running.